GigaTech-net/development-challenge/README.md

 ## The Challenge

-One of the challenges we face as software developers is the ability to find and consume the appropriate information specific to a task while disregarding what does not matter at that point in time.
+One of the challenges we face as software developers is the ability to find and consume the appropriate information specific to a task, while disregarding what does not matter at that point in time.
 This challenge is designed for you to consume information and write a small javascript browser based application.
 We will expose you to some of the technologies we deal with everyday, such as [FHIR &reg;][fhir] and [SMART &reg;][smarttech].
 You are not expected to learn these technologies but merely use them to create the browser based application.

 A common problem for clinicians today is how to extend their Electronic Health Record (EHR) applications with functionality that is useful.
 New functionality must not interfere with their current workflow.
 SMART &reg; offers a mechanism to do just that.
 We would like for you to develop a browser based application that uses the [EHR launch sequence](http://www.hl7.org/fhir/smart-app-launch/#ehr-launch-sequence) to display the allergies (in json format) for the current patient being viewed in the EHR.